soroel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the reuslts of power divided by divide
+displays the result of BREATH to the power LOVE